SAXTONS RIVER -- Henry Homeyer has grown accustomed to seeing his name in print.

 When he was getting ready to move back to the United States, he tried to figure out what to do with himself.
 He decided to write "Wobar" and, as he puts, "become rich and famous."
 He wrote one chapter a day, careful to leave on a cliff-hanger, and sent it to the Harper & Rowe publishing house in New York City.
 After a couple of months, he received a polite rejection letter and chose to put his dreams of publication on hold while writing little pieces of it from time to time.

-It wasn't until about six years ago, when he got encouragement from friend Nardi Reeder Campion, that he again got
+It wasn't until about six years ago, when he got encouragement from friend Nardi Reeder Campion, that he again got serious about getting the book printed.

 A co-publisher expressed some doubts about the book, so Homeyer told her to give it to her granddaughter.